microsoft/sqldev/pages/python/windows/python-windows-1.md

 ## Step 1.2 Install Python and pip

-1. Install Python

 Download and run the installer [here](https://www.python.org/downloads/)

-2. Add Python to your path
+Next, add Python to your path

-- Press start
+1. Press start
-- Search for "Advanced System Settings"
+2. Search for "Advanced System Settings"
-- Click on the "Environment Variables" button
+3. Click on the "Environment Variables" button
-- Add the location of the Python27 folder to the PATH variable in System Variables.
+4. Add the location of the Python27 folder to the PATH variable in System Variables.
 The following is a typical value for the PATH variable C:\Python27

 > You have succesfuly installed Python on your machine!